japgolly/nyaya/README.md

 As for the API itself, I don't know how little or large future change will be.

-For example, on a separate branch I have shrinking working that is way more effective than my experience with ScalaCheck's, but haven't decided how or if I'll merge it.
+For example, on a separate branch I have shrinking working that is more effective than what I've seen with ScalaCheck or QuickCheck, but haven't decided how or if I'll merge it.
 It could be quite distruptive to the API. (?)

 Features